demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

 let onSuccess f (x, _) = f x
 ```

 Then move our attention to the failure part `d` which has a type `'TMessage list` representing the list of errors.
-In FsTweet, we are short circuiting as soon as we found the first error and we are not capturing all the errors.
-So, in our case the type `'TMessage list` will always have a list with only one item `'TMessage`.
+In FsTweet, we are short-circuiting as soon as we found the first error and we are not capturing all the errors.
+So, in our case, the type `'TMessage list` will always have a list with only one item `'TMessage`.

-Like `onSuccess`, we can have a function `onFailure` to map the first item of the list.
+Like `onSuccess`, we can have a function `onFailure` to map the first item of the list alone.

 ```fsharp
 module Chessie